afs/rdf-delta/docs/rdf-patch-intro.md

 #### Prefixes

 Prefixes do not apply to the data of the patch.
-They are chnages to the data the patch is applied to.
+They are changes to the data the patch is applied to.

 The prefix name is without the trailing colon.
 It can be given as a quoted or unquoted string.